 Mix it up

-No one wants to do the same old boring workout day after day.
+No one wants to do the same old dull workout day after day.
 Once workouts get boring, you are less likely to do them.
-By mixing aerobic exercise with weight training, you can stick to your home workout routine more consistently.
-If you prefer to work out to videos or DVDs, make sure you also switch up the type of workout you do.
+Mixing aerobic exercise with weight training allows you to stick consistently to your home workout routine.
+If you prefer to work out using videos or DVDs, make sure you also switch up the type of workout you do.

 Have you considered adding gymnastics training to your home workout routine?
-There are many flexibility, strength, and skill-based gymnastics exercises you can do at home with no equipment.
+You can do many flexibility, strength, and skill-based gymnastics exercises at home with no equipment.

-It is not only important to mix it up so that you stay interested in your workout, but it can also help you reach your goals.
-Whether you are hoping to get into a better routine to be healthy, exercising to keep up your sobriety, or attempting to lose weight, mixing up your home workout routine can help you to be more successful.
+It is important to mix it up so that you stay interested in your workout, and it can also help you reach your goals.
+Whether you are hoping to get into a better routine to be healthy, exercising to keep up your sobriety, or attempting to lose weight, mixing up your home workout routine can help you be more successful.

 Ask for help from others

-If you have a spouse or neighbor that is willing to do your home workout routine with you, this might help you to stay motivated.
-When working out alone, you may become bored or discouraged.
-This could prevent you from continuing with your home workout routine.
-By having a buddy, you can help each other through the more difficult days.
-This can benefit them as well.
+If you have a spouse or neighbor who is willing to do your home workout routine with you, this might help you stay motivated.
+When working out alone, you may become bored or discouraged, which could prevent you from continuing.
+By having a buddy, you can help each other through the more difficult days, which can benefit them as well.

 Want to get your FREE at-home workout routine?
-Click on the box below to get instant access to seven bodyweight exercises you can do at home (or anywhere).
-There are three progression options for each exercise, and no equipment is needed.
+Click on the box below for instant access to seven bodyweight exercises you can do at home (or anywhere).
+Each exercise has three progression options, and no equipment is needed.

 Have someone hold you accountable

 This is a little bit different than working out with a buddy.
-While working out with a buddy can also be helpful, having someone hold you accountable can help you succeed.
-Some people choose to share their goals on social media because they will have an audience patiently waiting and cheering them on.
+Working out with a buddy can also be helpful, as having someone hold you accountable can help you succeed.
+Some people share their goals on social media because they will have an audience waiting and cheering them on.

 Not on social media?
 That’s okay!
 You can share your goals with family members, friends, and co-workers.
 By asking them to check in once a week, they can hold you accountable for doing your home workout routine and making progress.
-If you are the only one who is holding you accountable, then you only have yourself to disappoint.
-If someone else is holding you accountable, you might be less willing to disappoint them.
+If you are the only one holding you responsible, you only have yourself to disappoint.
+If someone else holds you accountable, you might be less willing to disappoint them.

-The FIIT home workout app uses gamification and social factors to help improve motivation with their home-based (or anywhere) workouts.
-Start your free 14-day trial via the ad below, and enter the code ELLY10 for 10% discount off any membership.
+The FIIT home workout app uses gamification and social factors to help users improve motivation for home-based (or anywhere) workouts.
+Start your free 14-day trial via the ad below, and enter the code ELLY10 for a 10% discount off any membership.

 Set goals and reward yourself

-Setting goals is so important to stay motivated.
-When a person sets a goal and meets it, this can help you to achieve harder goals.
-It is also important to ensure you set smaller goals that are achievable in a short amount of time and larger goals that might take time.
+Setting goals is so important to staying motivated.
+When a person sets a goal and meets it, this can help them achieve harder goals.
+It is also important to ensure you set smaller goals achievable in a short amount of time and larger goals that might take time.

 Be kind to yourself

 Being kind to yourself is healthy.
-Feel good about when you do get a workout in, and forgive yourself when the day was just too long.
-If you need a break, then take a break, but make sure to get back into your home workout routine the following day.
+Feel good about getting a workout in, and forgive yourself when the day was just too long.
+If you need a break, take a break, but get back into your home workout routine the following day.
 Everyone needs a day off to recuperate.

 Keep track of progress